 Wanderlust also hosts a Shoes, Brews & Views Snowshoe Tour where guests can enjoy a variety of locally crafted beer (and hand-crafted root beer for kids) in the winter wonderland of the Deschutes National Forest.

 Mt.
-Hood snowshoeing
+Hood Snowshoeing

 Mt.
-Hood snowmobiling
+Hood Snowmobiling

-Visitors have numerous ways to get to Mt.
-Hood without a car, from the Portland Region, Willamette Valley and Gorge cities.
-When in doubt, book lodging nearby the mountain — like the Wallowa Alpine Huts in the Eagle Cap Wilderness — and you’ll be getting fresh tracks every day.
+Visitors to Mt.
+Ashland Ski Area can ride to the mountain in style via the free shuttle bus from the Ashland Hills Hotel & Suites, while Mt.
+Bachelor snow bunnies can skip parking hassles with shuttle service from town.
+Check the website for fares, pickup locations, dates and other important info.
+When in doubt, book lodging nearby the mountain, wherever you go — like the Wallowa Alpine Huts in the Eagle Cap Wilderness — and you’ll be getting fresh tracks every day.

 Winter in Oregon can be chilly and wet or crystal clear and sunny — so wear waterproof layers and appropriate snow boots, and don’t forget your sunglasses.
 Remember that face coverings are required for all of Oregon’s public indoor spaces.
 Make sure to Take Care Out There by carrying your Ten Essentials, sharing the trails and leaving sites cleaner than you found them.
 Brush up on more tips on how to winter like an Oregonian.
 Know that cell service may be spotty, so download maps and trail directions.
 If you are traveling by car, be sure to check road and weather conditions before heading out, and carry snow chains or traction tires when advised.